Relativity visualized

 Ute Kraus

 More: A related simulation is Through the city at nearly the speed of light with a trip through the old city center of Tübingen.
-Other simulations show high speed trips in space: Past Sun and Saturn (Was Einstein noch nicht sehen konnte, second section, in German) and into a Black Hole (Destination black hole (in German, last section but one).
-A supplement to section "Do It yourself" is an example Java program in Relativistic flight through a lattice which can be run online.
+Other simulations show high speed trips in space: Past Sun and Saturn (Sights that Einstein could not yet see, second section) and into a Black Hole (Destination black hole, last section but one).
+A supplement to section "Do-it-yourself" is an example Java program in Relativistic flight through a lattice which can be run online.
 Concerning the question raised in the last section about the visual appearance of fast moving objects, see Motion near the cosmic speed limit.

 continue...